wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-labview.rst

 ------------------

 .. image:: images/creating-benchtop-test-labview/labview-home.png
+   :alt: Creating a new roboRIO project from the LabVIEW home screen.

 Launch LabVIEW and click the FRC roboRIO Robot Project link in the Projects window to display the Create New FRC Robot Project dialog box.